 With regards to biological evolution, in recent years some powerful new tools have arisen to test and explore the details of evolutionary history.
 These new tools, based on comparisons of DNA and amino acid sequences, have confirmed the traditional taxonomy of the biological world, determined in earlier years solely by similarities of anatomy and function, and now permit scientists to estimate times to evolutionary branching events in the past.
 To cite but one well-known example, the 141-amino-acid-long human alpha globin molecule (a component of hemoglobin) is identical with that of chimpanzees, differs by one location in gorillas, by 18 in horses, by 25 in rabbits, and by approximately 100 locations in various fish species.
 This is discussed in more detail at DNA.

-In the wake of evidence such as this, and in spite of claims by creationists that their worldview is attracting more support, the vast majority of professional scientists in biology, geology and related fields firmly accept the fundamental tenets of evolution -- see Scientists-evolution.
+In the wake of evidence such as this, the vast majority of professional scientists in biology, geology and related fields firmly accept the fundamental tenets of evolution -- see Scientists-evolution.

-However, with regards to the technical arguments raised by the creationist community, the consensus of the vast majority of scientists who have examined these issues is that their arguments are either refuted by well-known evidence, or else are not genuinely substantive and not threatening to the foundations of the evolutionary paradigm.
-Virtually all of these issues were settled long ago in the scientific literature.
-At the very least, the creationist community certainly has not delivered a "knock-out" blow to evolutionary theory as they have hoped.
+However, with regards to the technical arguments raised by the creationist community, the consensus of the vast majority of scientists who have examined these issues is that their arguments are overwhelmingly refuted by well-known evidence.
+Virtually all of these issues were settled long ago in the scientific literature, and recent evidence, such as DNA data, is even stronger in support the evolutionary hypothesis -- see DNA.

 One overriding difficulty with both the creationist and intelligent design movements is that invoking a Creator or Designer whenever one encounters a difficult question is a "thinking stopper."
 Such an approach places numerous grand questions of our existence off-limits to human investigation, buried in the inscrutable mind of a mysterious supreme Being: "Why was the earth (or the universe in general) designed the way it was?"
 "How did the design and creative processes proceed?"
 "What physical laws were employed?"
 "Why those particular laws?"
 "What prompted the creation?"
 "Have other earths or universes been designed or created?"
 "Where are they?"
 Surely there is a more fruitful avenue for finding a harmony between science and religion than just saying "God created and/or designed it that way" and then deeming it either unnecessary or inappropriate to inquire further.

 It is ironic, in a way, that the creationist and intelligent design movements seek to "prove" the hand of God in creation by seeking scientific evidence that certain aspects of the creation could not possibly have occurred by natural processes.
-After all, a central tenet of most in these movements is that faith is an essential part of religion.
-But faith, by definition, is a religious belief that lies outside the realm of what can be readily tested by the empirical methods of scientific research.
-Indeed, by placing God on the anvil of scientific verification or refutation, these writers are implicitly affirming the scientific materialist worldview of the atheistic critics who are their most implacable foes (see Atheists and God hypothesis).
-Further, these movements inevitably lead to such theological disasters as "God the Great Deceiver" theology, wherein God is thought to have constructed the world with an appearance of ancient evolutionary development, as a test of faith (see Deceiver), and "God of the gaps" theology, wherein God is sought in the gaps of what is currently unexplained in science (see God of the gaps).
+By placing God on the anvil of scientific verification or refutation, these writers are implicitly affirming the scientific materialist worldview of the atheistic critics who are their most implacable foes -- see Atheists and God hypothesis.
+Further, these movements inevitably lead to such theological disasters as "God the Great Deceiver" theology, wherein God is thought to have constructed the world with an appearance of ancient evolutionary development [to mislead diligent seekers of truth?] (see Deceiver), and "God of the gaps" theology, wherein God is sought in the ever-shrinking gaps of what is currently unexplained in science [tantamount to theological suicide?] (see God of the gaps).

-For these reasons, neither creationism nor intelligent design can be recommended for those seeking rational harmony between science and religion.
-Other approaches, which acknowledge basic scientific precepts, and do not attempt to "combat" the world of science, are recommended instead.
-See Harmony for a high-level discussion of these issues.
+For these reasons, neither creationism nor intelligent design can be recommended for those seeking rational harmony between science and religion, to say the least!
+Other approaches, which acknowledge basic scientific precepts, and do not attempt to "combat" the world of science, are recommended instead -- see Harmony for a high-level discussion of these issues.